 How to Prevent Addiction Relapses

 Quitting the use of an addictive substance, alcohol, cigarettes or an illicit drug, is a great achievement; however, it’s just the first big step towards recovery.
 Once you quit that addiction you have three options: either you’ll stay clean the whole life or you will have a relapse or, in some cases, you can become a chronic relapse (alternating between using the addictive substance and staying away from it).
-Rehab programs in fact have a component that deals with relapse prevention.
+Rehab programs have a component that deals with relapse prevention.
+So, let's take a look at sobriety and recovery.

 How can you stay clean and sober for the whole life?

-Hence, it is important to stay fully committed and focused and not using that drug again.
+Hence, it is important to stay fully committed and focused and not use that drug again.

 2. Get rid of the bad.
 Stay away from temptations.
 If you had an alcohol addiction, the last places where you want to hang out would be the liquor store or the bar.
 You should stay away as much as you can from those places where you can easily pick up and use that drug again.
 Emotional triggers are also linked with relapse, so you may have to stay away from certain people that you associate the addiction with as well.